prince-chrismc/Distributed-Systems/Assignments/README.md

 ### Creating Java Files from a .idl

-For each .idl file run `idlj -fall <file_name>` and correct packaage naming if you are not using the default package
+For each .idl file run `idlj -fall <file_name>` and correct package naming if you are not using the default package

+### Starting the CORABA ORB

+Run the following command `start orbd -ORBInitialPort 1050`